Notification

 Rapid Eye Movement (REM) Sleep: The stage associated with vivid dreams, REM sleep periods are typically longer as the night goes on (source).

-Important: During a sleep cycle, it's most common to go from light sleep to deep sleep, back to light sleep, and then into REM sleep.
-Then the cycle generally repeats, but sleep patterns vary naturally.
+Important: During a sleep cycle, you commonly switch from light sleep to deep sleep, then back to light sleep, and into REM sleep, then the cycle generally repeats, but sleep patterns vary naturally.

 How does my Fitbit device detect my sleep stages?

-Sleep stages are traditionally measured in a lab using an electroencephalogram to detect brain activity along with other systems to monitor eye and muscle activity.
-While this method is the gold standard for measuring sleep stages (source), your device can estimate your sleep stages in a more comfortable, convenient way.
+Sleep stages are traditionally measured in a lab using an electroencephalogram to detect brain activity, along with other systems to monitor eye and muscle activity.
+Your Fitbit device can estimate your sleep stages in a more comfortable and convenient way.

-Fitbit estimates your sleep stages using a combination of your movement and heart-rate patterns.
-When you haven't moved for about an hour, your tracker or watch assumes that you're asleep.
-Additional data, such as the length of time your movements are indicative of sleep behavior (such as rolling over, etc.), help confirm that you're asleep.
+Fitbit estimates your sleep stages by using your movement and heart-rate patterns.
+When you don't move for about an hour, your tracker or watch assumes you're asleep.
+Additional data such as the length of time when your movements indicate sleep behavior (like rolling over), help confirm your sleep status.

-While you're sleeping, your device tracks the beat-to-beat changes in your heart rate, known as heart rate variability (HRV), which fluctuate as you transition between light sleep, deep sleep, and REM sleep stages.
-When you sync your device in the morning, we use your movement and heart rate patterns to estimate your sleep cycles from the previous night.
+While you sleep, your device tracks the beat-to-beat changes in your heart rate, known as heart rate variability (HRV), which fluctuate as you transition between light sleep, deep sleep, and REM sleep stages.
+When you sync your device in the morning, it uses your movement and heart rate patterns to estimate your sleep cycles from the previous night.

 What does each sleep stage mean?

 Fitbit's sleep researchers and the National Sleep Foundation describe the following sleep stages.
-The names of the stages are what we've chosen to use in your Fitbit sleep log.
+We've chosen these names for your Fitbit sleep log.

 Light Sleep

-Light sleep serves as the entry point into sleep each night as your body unwinds and slows down.
+Light sleep serves as your entry point into sleep each night as your body unwinds and slows down.
 This stage typically begins within minutes of falling asleep.
-During the early part of light sleep, you may drift between being awake and asleep.
-You may be somewhat alert and can be easily awoken.
-Breathing and heart rate typically decrease slightly during this stage.
+During the early part of light sleep, you may drift between being awake and asleep, remaining somewhat alert and can be easily awoken.
+Your breathing and heart rate usually decrease slightly during this stage.

 Light sleep promotes mental and physical recovery.